n42r/n42r.github.io/index.md

 Prior to that, in a small- to medium-sized B2C company, I served as a software architect, team leader, and R&D engineer where I successfully led multiple products, aligning cross-functional teams (technical, user-experience, marketing, strategy) and leading to improved user ratings and app rankings.

 I just completed a PhD where I invented a novel [architectural model](phd) for inter-organizational data cataloguing (Cf. data mesh, data space).
-This work was based on the 4 year long experiences and insights gained during the SIMUTOOL project, but also in a way all the past experiences in my (professional) life.
+This work was based on the 4 year long experiences and insights gained during the SIMUTOOL project, but also in a way all the past experiences of my professional life.

 Working and living in three continents has led me to develop intercultural fluency, resilience, and high adaptability.